-This article is from TOS Vol. 1, No. 2.
-The full contents of the issue are listed here.
+This article is from The Objective Standard, Vol. 1, No. 2.

 In the midst of the Cartoon Jihad, much has been said in defense of the right to free speech, especially by those on the religious right (such as Jeff Jacoby and Michelle Malkin).
 This effort is remarkable because, on the premises of religion, the Islamic militants are correct: There is no right to free speech.

 Rights are principles specifying the kinds of actions that a person should be free to take.
 The right to free speech, if it exists, is the prerogative to express one’s ideas, whether in spoken, written, or artistic form—regardless of what anyone else thinks, believes, or feels about those ideas.
 If there is no right to “offend God,” as the Islamic militants insist, then there is no right to free speech.
 And whether or not we have the right to “offend God” depends on the source and nature of rights.